hernantz/blog/content/one-configpy-to-config-all.md

 A library is meant to be a reusable piece of code that should not make assumptions on where and how it is going to be used.

-Imagine if `sqlalchemy` gathered it's engine configuation from an environment variable `SQLALCHEMY_ENGINE=sqlite:///sqlalchemy_example.db` or a file in `/etc/sqlalchemy/engine.cfg`.
+Imagine if `sqlalchemy` gathered it's engine configuration from an environment variable `SQLALCHEMY_ENGINE=sqlite:///sqlalchemy_example.db` or a file in `/etc/sqlalchemy/engine.cfg`.
 It would be complicated for an app reuse that library to connect to different databases.